kavingray/wp-ui/readme.txt

 = 0.5.1 =
 * Fixed "Unable to attach Media - Images to the post with the plugin activated" problem.
+* Fixed the options page contextual help and other documentation.
-* License copy added and some cleanup.
+* License copy added.

 = 0.5 =
 * The First public release.